 The music of the Indonesia Gamelan conceals powerful martial art applications.
 The dance of silat is a mnemonic learning system.

 Movement combined with music is an efficient method for learning sizeable amounts of intricate knowledge.
-Drumming ocular control and dance are mnemonic learning devices that can control the nervous system.
-The ability to control the nervous system in a combat situation is an asset.
+Drumming, ocular control, and dance are mnemonic learning devices that can control the nervous system.
+The ability to control the nervous system in combat is an asset.
 How do you do that?
 With the art of silat dirty boxing.

 Martial Arts Hidden in Plain Sight